jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-cloud-transfer.md

 The process will continue from the point it stopped when you re-run the command.

 While the file transfer is running, monitor the load on your source instance, and if needed, reduce the transfer speed or increase it for better performance.
-For more information, see the [Controlling the file transfer speed](broken-reference).
+For more information, see the [Controlling the file transfer speed](#controlling-the-file-transfer-speed).

-1: A path to an errors summary file will be printed at the end of the run, referring to a generated CSV file.
+1. A path to an errors summary file will be printed at the end of the run, referring to a generated CSV file.
 Each line on the summary CSV represents an error log of a file that failed to be transferred.
 On subsequent executions of the `jf rt transfer-files`command, JFrog CLI will attempt to transfer these files again.

-2: Once the`jf rt transfer-files`command finishes transferring the files, you can run it again to transfer files that were created or modified during the transfer.
+2. Once the`jf rt transfer-files`command finishes transferring the files, you can run it again to transfer files that were created or modified during the transfer.
 You can run the command as many times as needed.
 Subsequent executions of the command will also attempt to transfer files that failed to be transferred during previous executions of the command.

 ***

 **Note**

-> Read more about how the transfer files works in [this](broken-reference) section.
+> Read more about how the transfer files works in [this](#files-transfer-phases) section.

 ***